-Under ordinary circumstances, a student charged with a violation of College policy shall remain free to attend class and engage in all other College functions and activities while disciplinary charges are pending.
-However, some or all of a student's privileges may be limited or suspended by the Vice President for Student Services on an interim basis pending the outcome of any College conduct process.
-The Vice President for Student Services may limit or suspend student privileges for any of the following reasons:
+Under ordinary circumstances, a student violation(s) with a violation of College policy shall remain free to attend class and engage in all other College functions and activities while disciplinary violation(s)s is pending.
+However, some or all of a student's privileges may be limited or suspended by the Dean of Student Services on an interim basis pending the outcome of any College conduct process.
+The Dean of Student Services may limit or suspend student privileges for any of the following reasons:

 - a.
 To ensure the safety and well-being of a member of the College community; - b.
-To protect the property of the College or of other members of the College community; or c.
-If there is a substantial likelihood that the charged student poses a threat of disruption or interference with the effective operation of the College.
+To protect the property of the College or of other members of the College community; or - c.
+If there is a substantial likelihood that the violation(s) student poses a threat of disruption or interference with the effective operation of the College.